kkysen/cstar/LRM.md

 - `a..+b`
 - `a..`
 - `..b`

+#### Closure Literal
+Closure literals are similar to normal functions but they can "enclose" over values in the current scope.

+These are some example of how to create closures and how to call them.
+In particular:
+* Closures have a generic, unnamed type.
+  So when we take a closure as a parameter, we need to use a generic (this is because closure type depend on what they capture).
+  You can also apply a type to a function type to get its return type, like `F(T)`.
+* We can call a closure using the unified calling syntax: `.@call()`.
+  Normal function calls are `()`, and we want to be explicit when we're actually calling a closure, so `.@call()` is needed.
+  `.@call()` also works on normal functions, though, since all functions can be implicitly converted to non-capturing closures.
+* The closure syntax is very similar to function syntax, with a few differences:
+    * The return expression does not have to be a block like in normal functions; it can directly use an expression.
+      Note that functions effectively just return a block.
+      That's how `try` blocks work, for example.
+    * Argument and return types are inferred, though they can still be specified if you want.
+      This is because they are more local, and thus documented types are not as necessary.
+    * If you want to capture variables, you specify an anonymous struct literal before the `fn`.
+      This follows the same normal rules for struct literals, but you don't have to specify the type, since the type is anonymous.
+      Then that struct's fields are available within the closure as variables.

+The way closures are implemented is by creating an anonymous struct of the captured closure context.
+Then there is a method on that struct that takes the closure arguments and returns the closure body with the context struct destructured inside (so its variables are in scope).
+This is what is called by `.@call()`.
+Note that there are no indirect function calls, boxing, or allocations involved in this, but it requires the use of generics.
+If nothing is captured by a closure, though, then it can be cast to a function pointer: `fn(T, U): R`, which can be called indirectly and passed to C over FFI.
+The same is true of normal functions.

+#### Func Literal
+Func literals are function literals.
+A func literal is a closure so it can reference vairables that have been defined in a surrounding function.
+It can also share variables between the function literal and the surrounding function.
+Func literals can also be passed into other functions as parameters.

 ## Algebraic Data Types
 C* has `struct`s for product types and `enum`s for sum types.